SynthstromAudible/DelugeFirmware/docs/CONTRIBUTING.md

 `./dbt loadfw -h`

 **NOTE:** loadfw *does not* flash the new firmware to the permanent memory of the Deluge.
-It is only loaded to RAM and then executed *as if* booting from flash memory.
+It is only loaded to RAM and then executed.
+This has three consequences:
+* **Good:** After switching the Deluge off, it will re-boot with the last firmware flashed to permanent memory *from the SD card*.
-This is great for development, because if your update crashes the Deluge, you just need to switch off and on again and are back to the (hopefully stable) version that you flashed from your SD card earlier.
-But...
+This is great for development, because if your update crashes the Deluge, you just need to switch off and on again and are back to the last
+(hopefully stable) version that you flashed from SD card.
+* **meh**: If you want to keep your updated firmware on the Deluge persistently, i.e. surviving a power cycle, you *have to* load it from SD card at boot.
+Loadfw can not do that.

-**NOTE:** The fact that this effectively "hijacks" an already running device, instead of truly rebooting it from powered-off state means that:
+* **(possibly) bad:** The fact that loadfw updates the firmware on an already running Deluge, instead of truly rebooting it from powered-off state means that:
 The firmware *might* behave differently than when actually flashed from SD card.
-Although this mainly applies when changing low-level stuff happening at boot time, **please** always verify that your firmware also works when actually flashed from SD card before making a pull request (ask me how I know...).
+While this should only be relevant when changing low-level code executed at boot time, **please** always verify that your firmware also works when actually flashed from SD card, especially before making a pull request (ask me how I know...).

 ### Printing debug log messages on the console